 Andy Slaughter has been Labour Member of Parliament for Hammersmith since 2010.
 He had previously been MP for Ealing, Acton and Shepherd’s Bush from 2005 to 2010 and before that, Leader of the London Borough of Hammersmith and Fulham Council.

 Political and community activity

-He went on to gain a seat in Westminster at the 2005 general election, when he was elected as MP for Ealing, Acton and Shepherd’s Bush in London after the retirement of veteran Labour MP Clive Soley.
+Andy stood unsuccessfully at the Uxbridge by-election in July 1997.
+He was elected as MP for Ealing, Acton and Shepherd’s Bush in London in the 2005 election after the retirement of veteran Labour MP Clive Soley.

 He speaks regularly in the House of Commons on a range of local, national and international issues.
 His interests include the Middle East, particularly Palestine; fire safety; housing and legal aid.

 Andy was appointed Parliamentary Private Secretary (PPS) to Stephen Ladyman MP, Minister of State for the Department for Transport and served from November 2005 to June 2007.
 In June 2007, he was appointed PPS to Lord Malloch-Brown, Minister of State at the Foreign and Commonwealth Office, and also served as PPS to Lord Digby Jones, Minister of State at the Department for Business, Enterprise and Regulatory Reform.
 On 27 January 2009, he resigned as PPS over the Government’s plans for a third runway at Heathrow Airport.

-In October 2016, Andy was invited to join Labour’s Front Bench as a Shadow Minister for Housing and Shadow Minister for London, with responsibility for homelessness and the private rented sector.
+In October 2016, Andy re-joined Labour’s Front Bench as a Shadow Minister for Housing and Shadow Minister for London, with responsibility for homelessness and the private rented sector.
 He served as the lead shadow minister on the Homelessness Reduction Bill.
 He was sacked from the front bench in June 2017 for voting in support of the UK’s continued membership of the Customs Union and Single Market.
 He continues to work for continued close links with the EU.